monkphin/PokeBattle/README.md

 # User Experience

 PokeBattle is an online toptrumps like game created to allow fans of the Pokemon series and TopTrumps games to have a single player game that can be played online.
+Due to the nature of the game and the IP, the site needs to be relatively simplistic in its display as well as using a bright, simple colour pallette.